MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     The response comes from the Azure Open AI model you passed to the kernel.
 The Semantic Kernel SDK is able to connect to the large language model (LLM) and run the prompt.
 Notice how quickly you were able to receive responses from the LLM.
 The Semantic Kernel SDK makes building smart applications easy and efficient.

+You can remove the verification code once you confirm your response.

 ## Exercise 2: Create custom music library plugins

 In this exercise, you create custom plugins for your music library.
 You create functions that can add songs to the user's recently played list, get the list of recently played songs, and provide personalized song recommendations.
 You also create a function that suggests a concert based on the user's location and their recently played songs.